W. F. Waters: Personal life

 Waters was an only child, born on 22 August 1897 in Traralgon, Victoria to Eva and Francis Waters.
 The family later relocated to Melbourne, where Waters attended Melbourne High School.

-Waters joined the Australian Public Service in 1914 as a Naval Clerk in the Department of Defence.
+Waters joined the Australian Public Service (APS) in 1914 as a naval clerk in the Department of Defence.
 He transferred to the Department of Trade and Customs in 1926, where he worked in several roles, including supervisor, investigation officer and senior investigation officer; before retiring from the APS in 1962.

-He represented Victoria in Lacrosse and was an amateur heavyweight boxer.
-Waters was one of the Freemasons that founded Melbourne's Baden-Powell Lodge, the first Lodge to be named after Lord Baden-Powell.
+He represented Victoria in lacrosse and was an amateur heavyweight boxer.
+Waters was one of the Freemasons that founded Melbourne's Baden-Powell Lodge, the first lodge to be named after Lord Baden-Powell.

-In 1933, Waters was appointed as an Honorary Ranger and an Honorary Forester by the Forestry Commission of Victoria.
+In 1933, Waters was appointed as an honorary ranger and an honorary forester by the Forestry Commission of Victoria.
 These appointments gave Waters the authority to act on behalf of the Forestry Commission.
 Also in 1933, Waters was gazetted as a member of the Committee of Management of the Kinglake National Park, another organisation that he would have a long association with.

 At the time of his death in 1968, Waters was Chairman of the Kinglake National Park Committee of Management, and a member of Scouts Victoria, the Melbourne Walking Club, the Royal Historical Society of Victoria, and the Skiing Club of Victoria.

 Melbourne Walking Club

-He was a prominent bush walker in Victoria and held several offices in the Melbourne Walking Club, beginning in 1925 as a general committee member, before spending five years as secretary during the period 1927 to 1933 – when he assumed the position of Chief Leader.
-Waters would remain Chief Leader, responsible for overseeing the Party Leaders of all the club's walks, until he became the club's president in 1967.
+He was a prominent bush walker in Victoria and held several offices in the Melbourne Walking Club, beginning in 1925 as a general committee member, before spending five years as secretary during the period 1927 to 1933 – when he assumed the position of chief leader.
+Waters would remain chief leader, responsible for overseeing the party leaders of all the club's walks, until he became the club's president in 1967.

 Waters had particular knowledge of Mount Bogong, and was asked to join the rescue party that Howard Michell raised to try and save the other two members of his party, Mick Hull and Cleve Cole in August 1936 as they attempted the first crossing of the Bogong High Plains during winter.
 Hull was saved, but Cleve Cole died of hypothermia.

 During the period of 1927–1930, a series of articles by him appeared in the magazine Victorian Scout.